amitniz/israeli_ALPR/README.md

 # israeli_ALPR
-An israeli license plates detection and recognition python module. based on image detection using OpenCv and OCR using tesseract.
+An israeli license plates detection and recognition python module. based on image detection using OpenCV and OCR using tesseract.

 Part of my Garage Door Automation System project.